 Efficiency and time management are two factors that can make or break the success of any PPC manager.
 Being proficient with Microsoft Excel and knowing the quickest way to analyze data, find insights, and create new PPC campaigns can lead to better campaign performance and less stress during your workday.

 On Tuesday of this week, Google released a new feature that adds ratings to Product Listing Ads for both Google.com searches and Google.com/shopping searches.
 These ratings compile reviews from around the web to create a single rating on a 5 point scale for each particular product.

+There’s been controversy recently surrounding for-profit universities related to how much they spend on marketing, how much federal funding they receive, and the value of the degrees they hand out.
 An article from The Center for Investigative Reporting revealed that, over the last three years, 23.5% of The University of Phoenix’s revenue was spent on marketing and recruiting (for a total of $3 billion) while the university made a profit of $1.2 billion.
 CIR also found that a large amount of federal funding was used to pay for University of Phoenix classes, including the following:

 You’ve done everything you could.
 Your bids are competitive and your ads are laser targeted.
 You’ve also done A/B (Always Be) Testing and ensured your landing page gets the highest ROI.
 But then you realize that nothing has changed and you’ve seen no improvements since you began the campaign.
 While you’re staying put, your competitors are constantly seeking for ways to enhance their relationships with the clients through Google ads.